These thanksgiving conversation starters are ideal to use if you’re looking for things to talk about during the holiday period.

 39. What’s one goal you hope to achieve in the new year?

-40. If you could only wear one outfit for the rest of your life, what would you wear?
+40. What would you wear if you could only dress in one outfit for the rest of your life?

 Thanksgiving Conversation Starters For Kids